Click the above pictures to enlarge

 |

 Carroll grew up in the community of Port Medway, a beautiful fishing village on the South Shore of Nova Scotia.
-Although she hasn't lived in the area for many years, she has always maintained strong connections, regularly visiting family and friends who still reside there, often reminiscing about fond memories of home.
-Many of those memories involve the Baptist church where she attended services, as well as childhood Sunday School classes.
-It is within those walls that her unwavering spiritual beliefs were established, and she first graced a stage, singing in the annual Christmas concert.
+Although she hasn’t lived in the area for many years, she regularly visits family and friends who still reside there, maintaining strong connections.
+One connection is to the Baptist church where she attended services and childhood Sunday school classes.
+It is within its walls that her unwavering spiritual beliefs were established, and she first graced a stage, singing in the annual Christmas concert.

 ADMISSIONGeneral - $6 Seniors - $5 12 & Under - FREE |